Including How to Disinfect Frequently Touched Objects and Deep-Cleans

 You don’t have to do dishes or laundry for a sick person separately.
 However, don’t hold the person’s clothes close to your body.
 Wash your hands right away after touching dirty laundry.

 How do you know when it’s OK to welcome a sick person back into the swing of life in the household?
 It depends on the specific illness.
 In general, wait until the person has been fever-free and symptom-free without the assistance of drugs for 24 hours.
-For illnesses such as COVID-19, it’s not clear yet how long to wait.
+For illnesses such as COVID-19, wait 10 days from the onset of symptoms.
+Check that the person has gone 24 hours without a fever and isn’t on a fever-reducer medication.
+Any lingering COVID-19 symptoms should also be improving, with exceptions for loss of taste and smell.
+If people still cannot smell or taste, that by itself is not a reason to keep them isolated. .
 For noroviruses, remember that people can remain contagious even two weeks after they’ve recovered.

 - Practice diligent handwashing.